 Then, create a filter by clicking between the router and Slack module with the following conditions.

-Next, create another Slack module connected to the router that has a filter for greater than rather than less than with slightly different messaging in the Slack module.
-After that, set a schedule so this runs every Monday.
+Next, create another Slack module connected to the router with a filter for greater than less than with slightly different messaging in the Slack module.
+After that, set a schedule, so this runs every Monday.

 Voila!
 All done.

 Google Analytics Alerts

 Integromat is great if you want to integrate lots of different tools for alerts.
 However, if you're just interested in Google Analytics alerts, you can use the built-in system with Google Analytics.
 If you want some ideas on the kind of alerts, you can set up, check out this great guide made by SEMrush on the topic.